realJoshLee/TODO-OPENSOURCE/README.md

 # DocuStorage
 This is a open source document storage application under the MIT license.
 If you have any questions, please contact us at contact@joshlee.pw and we will try our best to get back to you.
+This document is just a link to the project location that gets updated more frequently.

 ## Installation
   - Go to the following link: https://joshlee.pw/webapps/docusign/latest/latest.zip